Chapter 59: The Role of Observer — Observer and Observed

 Sensorimotor Grounding: Abstract mathematics builds on concrete sensorimotor experience.

-Question: Would disembodied consciousness develop the same mathematics?
+Question: Would disembodied observer develop the same mathematics?

 Language and Thought: Does mathematical language shape mathematical thinking?